IamJackReed/psm/docs/scrum-basics.md

 2. Responds correctly to all kinds of inputs.
 3. Performs its functions within an acceptable time.
 4. Is sufficiently usable.
-5. Can be installed and run in its intended evironment, and
+5. Can be installed and run in its intended environment, and
 6. Achieves the general result its stakeholders desire.

 #### Unit Testing